S-Ex1t/CTF/2018/DefCamp CTF 2018/Ransomware/README.md

 ```
 << /Ty.e /XRef jLengt!
 50 /Filter /FlateDecode /DecodePa ms << /Co.umns 4 /.redic=or 12 >>
 ```
 There are a couple obvious misspelled words like `Ty.e`, `Lengt!`, `Co.umns`, `.redic=or`, which should be `Type`, `Length`, `Columns`, and `Predictor`.
-Next we find the indexes of the misspelled characters with their corresponding characters in the key and switch it out with the correct letter.
+Next we find the indexes of the misspelled characters with their corresponding characters in the key and switch it out with the correct character.
+We can easily find the correct character by XORing the corresponding byte in the original file with the letter it should be.
 A few mins later and we get:
 ```
 :P-@uSL"Y1K$[X)fg[|".45Yq9i>eV)<0C:('q4nP[hGd/EeX+E7,2O"+:[2
 ```